 The University offers financial support to entrants seeking asylum in the UK.
 All new asylum seeker students at the University are eligible to receive a Sanctuary Fee Reduction, paying fees equivalent to the home rate rather than international fees.

 We’re also pleased to be able to offer Sanctuary Scholarships for up to three new entrants each year.
-These Scholarships offer a full tuition fee waiver, an annual £2,000 study grant, and tailored personal support for the full duration of a programme of study.
+These Scholarships offer those seeking asylum in the UK a full tuition fee waiver, an annual £2,000 study grant, and tailored personal support for the full duration of a programme of study.

 A welcoming campus